-We perform a series of numerical simulations based on a Contact Dynamics algorithm in two dimensions.18-20 This algorithm follows the equations of the dynamics for each perfectly-rigid grain while obeying the contact laws, through an implicit method.
+We perform a series of numerical simulations based on a Contact Dynamics algorithm in two dimensions ^{18-20}.
+This algorithm follows the equations of the dynamics for each perfectly-rigid grain while obeying the contact laws, through an implicit method.

-The grains interact at contact through Coulombic friction, involving the grain-scale friction coefficient $\mu$ , set to 0.2 and not varied in this study.
-The contacts are made cohesive through the introduction of a cohesive threshold $F_c$ in the unilaterally Sigorini's graph.
-We associate, to this cohesive force, the dimensionless Bond number:
+The grains interact at contact through Coulombic friction, involving the grain-scale friction coefficient μ , set to 0.2 and not varied in this study.
+The contacts are made cohesive through the introduction of a cohesive threshold F_c in the unilaterally Sigorini's graph.
+We associate, to this cohesion force, the dimensionless Bond number^{11,21}: